 Most people don’t know how easy it is to make a lamp shade.
 A handmade, custom lamp shade can really take any lamp from blah to wow.
-Match it perfectly to your existing home decor using fabric remnants, or take elements from the lamp base to contrast with the shade.
-This blue fleur-de-lis fabric goes perfectly with a DIY wine bottle base for a french shabby-chic look.
+Match it perfectly to your existing home decor using fabric remnants from drapes or throw pillows, or take elements from the lamp base to contrast with the shade.
+This blue fleur-de-lis fabric goes perfectly with a DIY wine bottle lamp base for a french shabby-chic look.

 What you’ll need: